Got Space?: For Campus Faculty, Administrators & Staff

-Once you have chosen a tentative date(s) for your meeting or event, contact staff in one of the offices listed below to make sure room(s) is/are available.
+Once you have chosen a tentative date(s) for your meeting or event, contact staff in one of the offices below to make sure room(s) is/are available.
 Ideally this should be done at least a month in advance.
-You may place a room on HOLD for a short time during the planning process.
+You may place a room(s) on HOLD for a short time during the planning process.

-Staff in the above offices will send you an electronic confirmation of your reservation.
+When completed, you will receive an electronic confirmation of your reservation.
 Check it to ensure accuracy.
 There will be a reminder about how you want your event posted on-line.

 Here are a few pointers:

 - Communicate your needs in writing (paper or email).
-With many programs on campus there are many service requests.
+With so many programs on campus there are many service requests.
 A diagram is always helpful!

 - The “2/2/2 Rule” really works!
 Communicate with support offices two months ahead of the event, two weeks and then two days prior.
 It helps to talk about program changes.